-SPI-Birds Network & Database, or the Studies of Populations of Individual Birds, is a grassroots initiative connecting researchers working on populations of breeding, individually marked birds.
-On this website, you can learn more about our work, search for populations of birds across the world, and request data for these populations.
+SPI-Birds Network & Database, or the Studies of Populations of Individual Birds, is a grassroots initiative connecting those working on populations of individually-marked breeding birds.
+On this website, you can learn more about our work, search for studies of birds across the world, and request data for these studies.

 Who are we?

-SPI-Birds Network is a network of researchers who collect data on breeding, individually marked birds.
+SPI-Birds Network is a network of those who study and collect data on individually-marked breeding birds.
 SPI-Birds Network offers expert advice on:

-- how to start with a monitoring of a new population (e.g., we can advice on the best approach to field set-up and data management).
+- how to start with studying and monitoring a new population (e.g., we can advice on the best approach to field set-up and data management).

 - joining existing projects within the Network, or starting new projects based on the data hosted in the Database.
 We especially encourage students and young researchers to get in touch.

-SPI-Birds Database is a data hub of breeding data on individually marked birds, which can be requested by anyone within or outside the Network:
+SPI-Birds Database is a data hub of data on individually-marked birds, which can be requested by anyone within or outside the Network:

 - acts as a central contact point for accessing the data.